 - Masks are no longer required for those attending in-person worship

-- We can resume using the common cup in the Eucharist
+- We can use the common cup in the Eucharist

 - Self-screening and self-monitoring are still highly recommended.

 Masks/distancingAnyone attending in-person worship, events, meetings and office visits are no longer required to wear masks.
-Of course, we’re all at different comfort levels at this time, so feel free to continue wearing your mask.
+Of course, we’re all at different comfort levels, so feel free to continue wearing your mask.

-We will still maintain a few marked rows of physically distanced seating for the next few months so that members of our community can ease back into the building more comfortably.
+We will still maintain a few marked rows of physically distanced seating so that members of our community can ease back into the building more comfortably.
 All the other pews in the church are now open and free for anyone to sit in.